-2012/2013 2014

-Bachelor's Degree \$2,400 \$2,600

-Master's Degree \$3,000 \$3,200
+Bachelor's Degree \$2,800 Master's Degree \$3,300

 - (b) Supervisory employees shall be eligible to participate in the educational incentive program once each year.
 In order to make application, the employee shall submit documents that will provide evidence of requirement to the Chief of Police.
 The Chief shall examine any records provided and certify that the employee qualifies.
 Once the employee's documents are certified for eligibility by the Chief of Police, they shall be retained in the employees personnel file.
-Thereafter, the employee may simply make a written request annually to the Chief of Police to participate in the program.
+Thereafter, the employee will be able to participate in the program.
 Documents to establish eligibility should only thereafter be submitted if the employee becomes eligible for an advanced level in the program. - (c.)
-Effective May 1, 2001 delete Article IX § 9.6. (c) in its entirety and substitute in lieu thereof the following: Education incentive payments shall be made in one lump sum on May 1 of each year, upon approval of the Chief of Police and the requisite processing time required by the Finance
+Effective May 1, 2001 delete Article IX § 9.6. (c) in its entirety and substitute in lieu thereof the following: Education incentive payments shall be made in one lump sum on May 1 of each year, upon approval of the Chief of Police and the requisite processing time required by the Finance Department.
+Employees shall be eligible for only one such payment each contract year.